Schema Markup Guide: SEO and AI Search in 2026 | The Discoverability Company

 Schema markup is structured data you add to your website to help search engines and AI systems understand your content.
 It uses the schema.org vocabulary, an open standard maintained by Google, Microsoft, Yahoo, and Yandex, to describe things on the web in a format machines can parse: businesses, products, articles, events, people, recipes, and hundreds of other types.

 Most schema markup guides stop at rich snippets.
-This one goes further.
-In 2026, structured data is no longer just about getting star ratings in Google results.
-It is the primary machine-readable signal that determines whether AI search engines like Google AI Overviews, Perplexity, and ChatGPT cite your content or your competitor's.
+This guide covers more.
+In 2026, structured data does more than generate star ratings in Google results.
+It serves as a primary machine-readable signal that helps AI search engines like Google AI Overviews, Perplexity, and ChatGPT decide whether to cite your content.

 What this guide covers: What schema markup is and why it matters, the AI search angle most guides miss entirely, every schema type mapped to specific business types, complete JSON-LD code examples you can copy, step-by-step implementation for any platform, and how to validate and monitor your structured data over time.

-Schema markup is code you place on your web pages that tells search engines and AI systems what your content means, not just what it says.
+Schema markup is code you place on your web pages that tells search engines and AI systems what your content means.
 When a search engine crawls a page that says "Drew Chapin founded The Discoverability Company in Philadelphia," it sees text.
 When that same information is wrapped in schema markup, the search engine understands that Drew Chapin is a Person, The Discoverability Company is an Organization, and Philadelphia is a location.
-That distinction matters enormously for how your content gets indexed, displayed, and cited.
+That distinction matters for how your content gets indexed, displayed, and cited.

 The standard format in 2026 is JSON-LD (JavaScript Object Notation for Linked Data).
 Google explicitly recommends JSON-LD over older formats like Microdata and RDFa.
 JSON-LD sits in a <script> tag in your page's <head>, separate from your visible content, which makes it clean to implement and maintain without touching your HTML structure.